SpuzzSomchai/yt-revanced-nonroot/README.md

 # How to use
-✅ Fork this repo
+✅ Fork this repository

-✅ Enable github action
+✅ Enable github actions

 ✅ Config your patches